raspiblitz/raspiblitz/dietpi/Odroid_HC1_HC2.md

 ![](pictures/DroidBlitz.jpg)

 ## There are 3 options provided:
-* a trusted SDcard image
+* a trusted fully prebuilt SDcard image
 * building your own SDcard from an updated DietPi image.
 * Build your own SDcard from the image downloaded from [Dietpi.com](dietpi.com#download)
 ---